durability-labs/archivist-docs/learn/local-marketplace.md

 **Prover ceremony files.** The ceremony files are under the `archivist-node/vendor/archivist-contracts/verifier/networks/archivistdisttestnetwork` subdirectory.
-There are three of them: `proof_main.r1cs`, `proof_main.zkey`, and `prooof_main.wasm`.
+There are three of them: `proof_main.r1cs`, `proof_main.zkey`, and `proof_main.wasm`.
 We will need all of them to start the Archivist storage node.

 **Starting the storage node.** Let: